 15 Md.
 Code Ann., Ins.
 Art. § 27-1001, effective October 1, 2007.
-The Division has only been involved in one homeowner matter in the last year.
-MIA has not forwarded any other similar matters reviewed by the Commissioner in the last two years.

-complainant and insurer at the completion of its investigation.
-MIA supplies the letters to the Division weekly, enabling the Division to do timely reviews of all the letters to identify issues that potentially impact a number of consumers and to assess the existence of patterns of insurer conduct contrary to the insurance laws.
+issues that potentially impact a number of consumers and to assess the existence of patterns of insurer conduct contrary to the insurance laws.
 The complaints primarily relate to the cancellation or non-renewal of coverage, increase in premiums, modifications of coverage, claim denials or claim settlements.

-It has become the practice of the Division to issue its own explanatory letter and printed materials to the majority of individuals who have received MIA determination letters.16 The Division's letter explains that a staff member is available to discuss a consumer's right to an administrative hearing and explains applicable statutory and regulatory frameworks for hearings.
+It has become the practice of the Division to issue its own explanatory letter and printed materials to the majority of individuals who have received MIA determination letters.
+16 The Division's letter explains that a staff member is available to discuss a consumer's right to an administrative hearing and explains applicable statutory and regulatory frameworks for hearings.
 Through calls from consumers who have received the Division's letter, the Division obtains additional information about company practices beyond the information detailed in the determination letters themselves.
-The Division's review of the determination letters and its conversations with affected consumers has provided an opportunity to understand the broader impact of insurers' procedures and policies in making underwriting and claims decisions.17
+The Division's review of the determination letters and its conversations with affected consumers has provided an opportunity to understand the broader impact of insurers' procedures and policies in making underwriting and claims decisions.

 The Division routinely advises consumers that it does not provide legal representation for individuals in their disputes with insurers.
-The Division does assist consumers in filing their requests for hearings and aids consumers in understanding the process for using Maryland's Public Information Act to obtain the relevant MIA files regarding their complaints.
+The Division does provide information to assist consumers in filing their requests for hearings and aids consumers in understanding the process for using Maryland's Public Information Act to obtain the relevant MIA files regarding their complaints.

 In addition to the initial explanatory letter, the Division, upon being notified by the MIA that a complainant has sought and been granted a hearing, sends a letter offering to assist the complainant in understanding the hearing process; this practice began in Fiscal Year 2018.
 The Division has developed a handout about the process so that complainants may better understand how the hearings are conducted.
 Additionally, the Division has sample subpoena and discovery forms for complainants' use in summonsing witnesses and obtaining additional documents for their hearings.
-The Division attorneys now also review Final Orders issued by the Commissioner after hearings held at the MIA or delegated to hearing officers at the Office of Administrative Hearings.
+The Division attorneys also review Final Orders issued by the Commissioner after hearings held at the MIA or delegated to hearing officers at the Office of Administrative Hearings.

-In FY19, the MIA advised the Division that it had not reviewed any medical professional liability insurance-related complaints.
-In FY19, the Division reviewed 455 homeowners insurance complaint determination letters issued by MIA.
-Most of those complaints involved either consumer dissatisfaction with the handling or payment of a claim, or with the action taken by an insurer to cancel insurance coverage or decline to renew coverage.
-The MIA found violations of insurance laws in three (3) of the complaints.
-Of the follow-up letters issued by the Division to consumers, seventy-one (71) contacted the Division to discuss their complaints further.
+In FY21, the Division reviewed 367 homeowners insurance complaint determination letters and zero (0) medical professional liability insurance-related complaint determination letters issued by MIA.
+In FY21, most of those complaints involved either consumer dissatisfaction with the handling or payment of a claim, or with the action taken by an insurer to cancel insurance coverage or decline to renew coverage.
+At the determination letter stage, the MIA found violations of Maryland insurance laws in zero (0) of the complaints.
+The MIA had one (1) final order that found a violation of Maryland insurance laws after an administrative hearing.
+Of the follow-up letters issued by the Division to consumers, 65 contacted the Division to discuss their complaints further.

 16 Division letters are not sent to all individuals.
-Among those who do not receive letters are those whose complaints have been resolved in their favor, who have withdrawn their complaints, or who have replaced their coverage resulting in an MIA letter stating that the issue is rendered moot and no remedy is available.
+Among those who do not receive letters are those whose complaints have been resolved in their favor, who have withdrawn their complaints, or who have replaced their coverage resulting in an MIA letter stating that the issue is rendered moot, and no remedy is available.